 The NEA has a long tradition of expertise in the area of nuclear emergency policy, planning, preparedness and management.
-Through its technical programmes, the NEA offers its member countries unbiased assistance in the nuclear preparedness arena, with a view towards facilitating improvements in nuclear emergency preparedness strategies and nuclear emergency response at the international level, with a particular focus on decision-making, international communication, information exchange and the compatibility of response actions between various countries.
+Through its technical programmes, the NEA offers its member countries unbiased assistance in the nuclear preparedness arena, with a view toward facilitating improvements in nuclear emergency preparedness strategies and nuclear emergency response at the international level, with a particular focus on decision-making, international communication, information exchange and the co-ordination of response actions between various countries.

 |A view of the emergency management timeline and emergency phases|

-Last reviewed: 12 November 2015
+Last reviewed: 13 November 2017